jadecarino/galasa/README.md

 ### Pre-reqs

-These are the versions of code we know work for sure:
+These are the versions of software which are known to work:
 - Python v3.11.0
 - Gradle 8.9
 - Apache Maven 3.9.0